Julia Child’s Coq au Vin

 - Place the chicken thighs and drumsticks in a medium-sized bowl and pour the wine, chicken stock, and (if using) the brandy over the top.
 Prep the vegetables.4 chicken thighs, 4 chicken drumsticks, 1 ½ cups red wine, Optional: ¼ cup brandy, 1 cup chicken stock

-- Add the bacon to a large skillet or braiser over medium-high heat.
+- Add the bacon to a large, high-sided pan or braiser over medium-high heat.
 Cook until the bacon is crispy, about 8 minutes, then remove it from the pan with a slotted spoon.3 strips bacon

 - Remove the chicken from the wine marinade (save the wine) and dry the chicken with paper towels.
 Working in 2 batches if needed, place the chicken in the pan, skin side down.
-Sear until it is golden on both sides (about 5 minutes on each side) then remove the chicken from the pan.
+Sear until it is golden on both sides (about 5 minutes on each side) and then remove the chicken.
 Pour all but 2 tablespoons of the bacon/chicken oil into a heatproof dish and set it aside.

 - Add the sliced onion and carrots to the pan and let them cook until the onion is golden brown, about 7-8 minutes.
 Add the garlic to the pan and let it cook for 1 minute.1 medium onion, 4 medium carrots, 4 cloves garlic